beatyt/TheMemencholyOfRiles/README.md

 # TheMemencholyOfRiles

-A utility to fetch, parse, and store headlines from the perezhilton website in the pursuit of memes.
+A utility to fetch, parse, and store data from a website.

+# Backstory

+Riles once quizzed me on pop figures.
+I knew nothing.

+So, Riles began posting news headlines into all chat during our Dota 2 games.

+Then, he started replacing celebrity's names with mine.

+That meant war, and here we are.
+I saw a possibility to automate the process such that Riles has been unable to keep up with the memes.

+# Quickstart:

+Edit the config.properties file to add your own url and data files.
+Data files are found in the target/classes/data directory.

 # How to deploy: